Week #41: Stock your refrigerator with healthy staples

 By the way: I’ve stocked up “the ultimate fridge chart” mostly with clean eating food examples - following my 80/20 approach.

-=> Click here for the ultimate organizer cheat sheet!
+=> Click here for my ultimate fridge organizer!

 Make it a habit: Clean out and organize your fridge once a month.
-Mark the date on your calendar and make it part of your household routine.
+Mark the date on your calendar and make it part of your household cleaning routine.

-3 additional tips
+3 additional tips for a smart fridge organization

 1. Move older foods forward